JFB Construction Holdings Announces Update regarding 2-for-1 Stock Split

-Trading of the Company’s common stock on the Nasdaq Capital Market is expected to begin on a split-adjusted basis after market close on March 23, 2026 under the Company’s existing ticker symbol “JFB.”
+Trading of the Company’s common stock on the Nasdaq Capital Market is expected to begin on a split-adjusted basis as of market open on March 25, 2026 under the Company’s existing ticker symbol “JFB.”

 As previously announced, the stock split is being implemented in connection with the Company’s previously announced $1.5 billion all-stock business combination with XTEND, a software-first defense technology company anchored by its AI XTEND Operating System (XOS).
 The stock split is intended to enhance trading liquidity and align the Company’s capital structure in connection with the pending business combination.

 The total market capitalization of the Company and the proportionate ownership interest of each stockholder will remain unchanged as a result of the stock split.
 Following the stock split, the number of outstanding shares of common stock will increase from approximately 7,014,090 million shares to approximately 14,028,180 million shares.
-The par value of the Company’s common stock will remain unchanged.
+The par value of the Company’s common stock will remain unchanged and the number of shares of the Company’s common stock will be increased proportionately.

 Joseph F. Basile III, Chief Executive Officer of JFB, commented: